Independent Physical Searches

 • Families want to pursue parallel or supplemental search efforts

-In California, law enforcement may be constrained by staffing, competing cases, or a lack of evidence indicating foul play.
+In California, law enforcement may be constrained by staffing, competing cases, or a lack of evidence.
 Independent searches allow continued ground efforts when police resources are stretched thin.

 Private investigators can start work without waiting periods or internal approval processes, which can be especially important in time-sensitive cases involving missing adults who are not legally classified as “at risk.”

-Families often seek independent investigative service teams to re-examine locations, conduct more methodical grid searches, or search difficult terrain after official efforts have been scaled back or concluded.
+Families often seek independent investigative service teams to re-examine locations as a double check and after official efforts have been scaled back or concluded.

 There is no statute of limitations on private investigative work in California.
 As a result, long-term or cold missing-person investigations often rely on independent searches when official investigations are no longer active.

-A hasty search is a rapid review of high-probability locations, such as trails, accessible paths, or areas the person is known to frequent.
+A hasty search is a rapid review of high-probability locations, such as the location where the person was last seen, the person’s residence, trails, accessible paths, or areas the person is known to frequent.